Video conference spiritual direction with the Spiritual Exercises of Ignatius Loyola.

 Navigating the Journey of Faith with the Spiritual Exercises of Ignatius Loyola.

-In active ministry: priests, deacons, pastors, social servants, and other ordained ministers such as counselors, teachers, parish and church staff, among others.
+In active ministry: priests, deacons, pastors, social servants, and other ordained ministers including counselors, teachers, parish and church staff, among others.

 Ignatian Exercises in Daily Life

-That you are exploring the Spiritual Exercises of Ignatius Loyola today may be evidence of these movements inviting you into a deeper relationship with God.
+The very fact that you are considering the Spiritual Exercises now may be a movement of God inviting you into a deeper relationship with God.

 Upcoming Events